lanre-mark/tictactoe/readme.md

 ## Upcoming Features

-- a more intuituve business logic for simulating computer moves
+- [ ] A more intuituve business logic for simulating computer moves
-- ability to predict a user's move
+- [ ] Ability to predict a user's move
-- animated winning direction
+- [ ] Animated winning direction

 Please feel free to fork and improve this repo and you're very welcomed to creata a PR.